suyogwaghere/docker/README.md

   docker images

   You will see the docker images with REPOSITORY, TAG, IMAGE ID, CREATED (Time), SIZE.

+  enter this command to run the code docker run wt

 ** Some Basic Questions That Can Be Asked:
  1. What is docker?